yuanzhe-ma/yuanzhe-ma.github.io/_pages/about.md

 I am a Research Scientist at Meta, where I apply modern machine learning and generative AI techniques to improve ads ranking systems for Facebook.

-I earned my Ph.D. from the Department of Operations Research at Columbia University(https://www.ieor.columbia.edu/).
+I earned my Ph.D. from the Department of Operations Research at [Columbia University](https://www.ieor.columbia.edu/).
 I was very fortunate to work with Prof. [Garud Iyengar](http://www.columbia.edu/~gi10/), Prof. [Jay Sethuraman](https://www.ieor.columbia.edu/faculty/jay-sethuraman), and Prof. [Hongseok Namkoong](https://hsnamkoong.github.io/).
 My research sit at the intersection of machine learning, optimization, and decision-making under uncertainty.
 I develop models and algorithms that enable AI-driven systems to make reliable and responsible decisions in complex, data-rich environments.

 From 2019 to 2021, I spent two years at [Georgia Tech ISyE](https://www.isye.gatech.edu/) as a graduate student studying statistics and mathematics.
 I also completed an undergraduate degree in economics from East China Normal University, while working full-time (joined in 2016 as a founding member) at a FinTech startup (NASDAQ: QFIN) in China, focusing on ML problems.